-No School for Late Opening Days.
-PPS Revised the schedule for Beverly Cleary School Students due to our 3 Campuses shedule for Professional Development Day Please note the Late Opening days below have been revised for Beverly Cleary School Students only: On these dates, our students will have no school for the entire day:
+BCS is scheduled for a full day of school on December 17th.
+No Late Opening Day this month PPS Revised the schedule for Beverly Cleary School Students due to our 3 Campuses shedule for Professional Development Day Please note the Late Opening days below have been revised for Beverly Cleary School Students only: On these dates, our students will have no school for the entire day:

 January 21st March 18th May 20th Transportation bus schedules for all 3 campuses will follow this schedule.
 Bus transportation will be provided to and from school on a full day schedule for the above dates.
 All other late opening dates on the PPS calendar will be a regular full day of school for all BCS students on all 3 campuses.

 District Wide Boundary Review Information PPS Center for Public Service Readiness Assessment: http://www.pps.k12.or.us/files/enrollment-transfer/PPSFINALMAY22.pdf

 SACET Report & Preliminary Recommendations: http://www.pps.k12.or.us/files/enrollment-transfer/SACET-Preliminary-Recommendations-(FINAL).pdf